 2. Review shows errors

-If review of your tax return shows errors, your tax refund could be delayed.
+If a review of your tax return shows errors, your tax refund could be delayed.
 Doing it the old fashioned way (a paper return) leads to the possibility that the IRS scanner has trouble deciphering your writing.
 If this is the case, your taxes must be reviewed by an actual person, and this can take several days, particularly with fewer professionals working at the IRS due to budget cuts.
 Tax information is then entered into a computer and put into a raw data file.
 An editing program checks it for mistakes, like extra zeros on income or a wrong Social Security number.

 3. Victim of Fraud

-Aside from errors or being partially complete, the return may unfortunately be affected by fraud or identity theft.
+Aside from errors or being partially complete, the return may, unfortunately, be affected by fraud or identity theft.
 If someone else attempts to file taxes using your Social Security Number, or your tax preparer changes your direct deposit information, you could be the victim of fraud.
 Getting your refund will take longer while the situation is investigated and resolved.

 4. Incorrect information